Kandahar: Medieval history

+The failed Mughal Siege of Kandahar in 1649.
+Attributed to Payag.
+Mughal, mid-17th century.
+Padshahnama.
+Opaque watercolor on paper.
+The Knellington Collection, Courtesy Harvard University Art Museums, Cambridge, Massachusetts.

-Tamerlane's descendant, Babur, the founder of the Mughal Empire, annexed Kandahar in 1508.
+Timur's descendant, Babur, the founder of the Mughal Empire, annexed Kandahar in 1508.
 In 1554, Babur's son, Humayun, handed it over to the Safavid Shah Tahmasp in return of 12,000 soldiers he received from the Shah to reconquer India.
-In 1595, Humayun's son Akbar the Great reconquered the city by diplomacy.
-Akbar died in 1605 and when this news reached the Persian court, Shah Abbas ordered his army to besiege the city which continued until early 1606 and finally failed due to the reinforcements sent by the Mughal Emperor Jahangir that forced the Safavid retreat.
-In the Mughal–Safavid War, Kandahar was once again lost to the Safavids.
-In 1698, Balochs under Samandar Khan and Mir Abdullah Khan Ahmadzai of Kalat State captured Kandahar again.
-Kandahar was regarded as important to the Mughal Empire because it was one of the gateways to India, and Mughal control over Kandahar helped to prevent foreign intrusions.
+In 1595, Humayun's son Akbar the Great took back the city by diplomacy.
+When news about Akbar's death reached the Persian court, Shah Abbas ordered his army to besiege the city which finally failed due to the reinforcements sent by the Mughal Emperor Jahangir that forced the Safavid retreat.
+In the siege of 1648–49, Mughal Kandahar, which was being defended by Daulat Khan Mayi, was once again lost when it was captured by the Safavids under Abbas II.
+Following efforts by Mughals to reclaim it proved unsuccessful.
+The city was important to Delhi because it was one of the gateways to Hindustan, and Mughal control over Kandahar helped to prevent foreign intrusions.
 The memory of the wars fought over Kandahar at this time is preserved in the epic poem Qandahār-nāma ("The Campaign Against Qandahār"), a major work of Saib Tabrizi which is a classic of Persian literature.